-NEW SINGLE “Keep the Change”” Released APRIL 30th VIA SEEDLING RECORDS AND iTUNES
+NEW SINGLE RELEASE “What is Love” Nov 12 VIA SEEDLING RECORDS AND iTUNES

 From his debut as a jazz influenced blues-based artist to his evolution into a pop music iconoclast, singer-songwriter A.J.
 Croce has traveled a circuitous musical road.
-Now, with Twelve Tales, A.J. unveils his most ambitious recording project to date: A dozen new tracks recorded by legendary producers across a variety of American cities to be released one song each month, concluding with the complete full length CD release at the conclusion of 2013.
+Now, with Twelve Tales, A.J. unveils his most ambitious recording project to date: A dozen new tracks recorded by legendary producers across a variety of American cities to be released one song each month in 2013.
+A.J. recently signed with Compass Records Group (Colin Haye, Victor Wooten), an independent label that has been touted by Billboard Magazine as one of the leading labels of the past decade.
+Twelve Tales will come out in early 2014 on Compass Records.

 The son of legendary singer-songwriter Jim Croce, A.J.’s career began with his first tour at age 18 opening up for B.B.
 King.
 In the span of a 20+-year career, A.J. has headlined festivals, concerts and major listening venues worldwide.
 He has been seen and heard on shows including Jay Leno, David Letterman, Conan O’Brien, Austin City Limits, Good Morning America, E!, and CNN, and he has shared the stage with an innumerable list of eclectic artists from Willie Nelson to Ray Charles, Béla Fleck to James Brown, Lyle Lovett to Morphine, and Rod Stewart to Ben Harper.